Pun Dictionary: D Entries

 "I've already given you the nominative, vocative, accusative, genitive, dative, and ablative, so I will say no more," Tom declined.

-What is Good King Wenceslas' favourite type of pizza?
-Deep-pan, crisp and even.
+What is King Wenceslas' favourite pizza?
+One that is deep-pan, crisp and even.

 Defeat (Misc)